This guide explains how to format and lint code in Cataclysm: Bright Nights.

 Pre-commit Workflow

-Before committing, run these checks:
+Before committing without the hook, run these checks:

-# Format all code
+# Format all formattable files

 CI Integration